sagemath/more-sagemath-tutorials/tutorial-symmetric-functions.rst

 ::

     sage: p.categories()
-    [Category of graded bases of Symmetric Functions over Fraction Field of Multivariate Polynomial Ring in q, t over Rational Field, Category of filtered bases of Symmetric Functions over Fraction Field of Multivariate Polynomial Ring in q, t over Rational Field, Category of bases of Symmetric Functions over Fraction Field of Multivariate Polynomial Ring in q, t over Rational Field, Category of graded hopf algebras with basis over Fraction Field of Multivariate Polynomial Ring in q, t over Rational Field, Category of hopf algebras with basis over Fraction Field of Multivariate Polynomial Ring in q, t over Rational Field, Category of realizations of hopf algebras over Fraction Field of Multivariate Polynomial Ring in q, t over Rational Field, Category of hopf algebras over Fraction Field of Multivariate Polynomial Ring in q, t over Rational Field, Category of graded algebras with basis over Fraction Field of Multivariate Polynomial Ring in q, t over Rational Field, Category of filtered algebras with basis over Fraction Field of Multivariate Polynomial Ring in q, t over Rational Field, Category of bialgebras with basis over Fraction Field of Multivariate Polynomial Ring in q, t over Rational Field, Category of algebras with basis over Fraction Field of Multivariate Polynomial Ring in q, t over Rational Field, Category of graded algebras over Fraction Field of Multivariate Polynomial Ring in q, t over Rational Field, Category of commutative algebras over Fraction Field of Multivariate Polynomial Ring in q, t over Rational Field, Category of filtered algebras over Fraction Field of Multivariate Polynomial Ring in q, t over Rational Field, Category of bialgebras over Fraction Field of Multivariate Polynomial Ring in q, t over Rational Field, Category of algebras over Fraction Field of Multivariate Polynomial Ring in q, t over Rational Field, Category of commutative rings,
+    [Category of graded bases of Symmetric Functions over Rational Field, Category of filtered bases of Symmetric Functions over Rational Field, Category of bases of Symmetric Functions over Rational Field, Category of graded hopf algebras with basis over Rational Field, Category of filtered hopf algebras with basis over Rational Field, Category of hopf algebras with basis over Rational Field, Category of realizations of hopf algebras over Rational Field, Category of hopf algebras over Rational Field, Category of graded algebras with basis over Rational Field, Category of filtered algebras with basis over Rational Field, Category of bialgebras with basis over Rational Field, Category of algebras with basis over Rational Field, Category of graded algebras over Rational Field, Category of filtered algebras over Rational Field, Category of bialgebras over Rational Field,
+     Category of commutative algebras over Rational Field, Category of algebras over Rational Field,
+     Category of commutative rings,
      Category of rings,
-    Category of associative algebras over Fraction Field of Multivariate Polynomial Ring in q, t over Rational Field, Category of rngs,
+     Category of associative algebras over Rational Field, Category of rngs,
      Category of semirings,
-    Category of associative additive commutative additive associative additive unital distributive magmas and additive magmas, Category of unital algebras with basis over Fraction Field of Multivariate Polynomial Ring in q, t over Rational Field, Category of magmatic algebras with basis over Fraction Field of Multivariate Polynomial Ring in q, t over Rational Field, Category of unital algebras over Fraction Field of Multivariate Polynomial Ring in q, t over Rational Field, Category of magmatic algebras over Fraction Field of Multivariate Polynomial Ring in q, t over Rational Field, Category of additive commutative additive associative additive unital distributive magmas and additive magmas, Category of additive commutative additive associative distributive magmas and additive magmas, Category of additive associative distributive magmas and additive magmas, Category of distributive magmas and additive magmas, Category of magmas and additive magmas,
+     Category of associative additive commutative additive associative additive unital distributive magmas and additive magmas, Category of unital algebras with basis over Rational Field, Category of magmatic algebras with basis over Rational Field, Category of unital algebras over Rational Field, Category of magmatic algebras over Rational Field, Category of additive commutative additive associative additive unital distributive magmas and additive magmas, Category of additive commutative additive associative distributive magmas and additive magmas, Category of additive associative distributive magmas and additive magmas, Category of distributive magmas and additive magmas, Category of magmas and additive magmas,
      Category of commutative monoids,
      Category of monoids,
      Category of semigroups,
      Category of realizations of unital magmas,
      Category of realizations of magmas,
      Category of commutative magmas,
      Category of unital magmas,
      Category of magmas,
-    Category of graded modules with basis over Fraction Field of Multivariate Polynomial Ring in q, t over Rational Field, Category of filtered modules with basis over Fraction Field of Multivariate Polynomial Ring in q, t over Rational Field, Category of coalgebras with basis over Fraction Field of Multivariate Polynomial Ring in q, t over Rational Field, Category of vector spaces with basis over Fraction Field of Multivariate Polynomial Ring in q, t over Rational Field, Category of modules with basis over Fraction Field of Multivariate Polynomial Ring in q, t over Rational Field, Category of graded modules over Fraction Field of Multivariate Polynomial Ring in q, t over Rational Field, Category of realizations of coalgebras over Fraction Field of Multivariate Polynomial Ring in q, t over Rational Field, Category of filtered modules over Fraction Field of Multivariate Polynomial Ring in q, t over Rational Field, Category of coalgebras over Fraction Field of Multivariate Polynomial Ring in q, t over Rational Field, Category of vector spaces over Fraction Field of Multivariate Polynomial Ring in q, t over Rational Field, Category of modules over Fraction Field of Multivariate Polynomial Ring in q, t over Rational Field, Category of bimodules over Fraction Field of Multivariate Polynomial Ring in q, t over Rational Field on the left and Fraction Field of Multivariate Polynomial Ring in q, t over Rational Field on the right, Category of right modules over Fraction Field of Multivariate Polynomial Ring in q, t over Rational Field, Category of left modules over Fraction Field of Multivariate Polynomial Ring in q, t over Rational Field, Category of commutative additive groups,
+     Category of graded modules with basis over Rational Field, Category of filtered modules with basis over Rational Field, Category of coalgebras with basis over Rational Field, Category of vector spaces with basis over Rational Field, Category of modules with basis over Rational Field, Category of graded modules over Rational Field, Category of realizations of coalgebras over Rational Field, Category of filtered modules over Rational Field, Category of coalgebras over Rational Field,
+     Category of vector spaces over Rational Field, Category of modules over Rational Field,
+     Category of bimodules over Rational Field on the left and Rational Field on the right, Category of right modules over Rational Field, Category of left modules over Rational Field, Category of commutative additive groups,
      Category of additive groups,
      Category of additive inverse additive unital additive magmas, Category of commutative additive monoids,
      Category of additive monoids,
      Category of additive unital additive magmas,
      Category of commutative additive semigroups,
      Category of additive commutative additive magmas,
      Category of additive semigroups,
      Category of additive magmas,
-    Category of realizations of Symmetric Functions over Fraction Field of Multivariate Polynomial Ring in q, t over Rational Field, Category of realizations of sets,
+     Category of realizations of Symmetric Functions over Rational Field, Category of realizations of sets,
      Category of sets,
      Category of sets with partial maps,
      Category of objects]

 To start with, :math:`p` is a graded algebra, the grading being induced by the size of the partitions.
 Due to this, the one is the basis element indexed by the empty partition::

     sage: p.one()
-    p
+    p[]

 Note also that it is a good idea to use::

     sage: s.one()
-    s
+    s[]
     sage: s.zero()
     0

 instead of :math:`s(1)` and :math:`s(0)` within programs where speed is important, in order to prevent unnecessary coercions.

 Hopf structure and important identities
 ---------------------------------------

 Many important identities between symmetric functions can be linked to "the" Hopf algebra structure on the ring of symmetric function.
 In part, this means that we have a **coproduct** on symmetric functions that may be described in either of the two forms:

 ..
 MATH::
     \Delta(g) = \sum_{k+j=n}\sum_{\mu\vdash k,\ \nu\vdash j} a_{\mu,\nu}\, s_\mu\otimes s_\nu